 - HSE CIS No. 3, 10, 17 and 23

 - Gas Safe Register TB140

 Common failed areas in a commercial catering inspection

 - Make up air must be from a permanent source (an opening or a mechanical fan) direct from outside and the vents should be not closable.
-Openable doors or windows are not accounted for.
+Openable doors or windows are not counted for acceptable vents.

 - Emergency gas cut off is required for all commercial catering kitchens - it can either be a manual shut off valve, or an automatic interlock.

-- Enclosed burners without FSD can still be found on old ovens.
+- Enclosed burners without FSD (flame supervision device) can still be found on old ovens.
 They are not allowed any more.

 Common suggested areas in a commercial catering inspection

 - Interlock, or manual emergency shut off valve.